What is Frontex?

 - Cooperates with third countries as part of the EU’s efforts to externalise its border control.
-Frontex actively cooperates with – and/or deploys officers in – more than 20 non-EU countries, including Nigel, Senegal, and throughout the Balkans.
+Frontex actively cooperates with – and/or deploys officers in – more than 20 non-EU countries, including Niger, Senegal, and throughout the Balkans.
 Frontex also cooperates with and delivers trainings to the so-called Libyan Coast Guard, responsible for multiple pullbacks into Libya, where migrants are held in “concentration camp-like conditions”.

 - Plays an important role in strengthening EU Member States’ border control.
 Frontex provides (human and material) “support” to Member States wishing to reinforce their border control measures.
 Frontex also facilitates EU countries’ acquisition of surveillance and border control technology and products by acting as a middleman between Member States and defence and security corporations.